flexi-framework/flexi/doc/userguide/tutorials/12_flatPlate/flatPlate.md

 !===========================================
 !
 Implicit
 !===========================================
-FD_Order              =                   1 !
+FD_Order              =                   2 !
 Order of FD approximation (1/2)
 Eps_Method            =                   2 !
 Method of determining the step size of FD approximation of A*v in GMRES, 1: sqrt(machineAccuracy)*scaleps, 2: take norm of solution into account
 scaleps               =                 1.0 !
 Scaling factor for step size in FD, mainly used in Eps_Method=1
 ~~~~~~~

-Typically those parameters do not have to be changed.
-When simulating flows with very low Mach numbers the degradation of the accuracy of the finite difference by machine precision can become an issue.
-In such cases the order of the finite difference can be increased.
+In general, the order of the finite difference approximation can be kept at 1.
+But in flows with very low Mach numbers or when very little change in a stationary solution is happening, the degradation of the accuracy of the finite difference by machine precision can become an issue.
+In such cases the order of the finite difference can be increased, as it is done in this tutorial.
 The method of how to calculate the step size of the finite difference sometimes has to be adjusted when using nondimensional equations where e.g. the Mach or Reynolds number explicitly occur.

 To accelerate the convergence of GMRES a preconditioner can be applied.
 The preconditioner approximates the inverse of the system matrix (Jacobian).
 Again, several options are available: